 Corrected entry: In the thug scene, they send a man with a star tattoo on his right arm to get the palace guards.
 When he returns the tattoo is on his left arm.

-New this month Correction: Both arms have a star tattoo.
+Correction: Both arms have a star tattoo.

 Corrected entry: Gothel ages rapidly and dies because Rapunzel's hair has lost its magic, which could keep her young, after it's cut.
 However, since Rapunzel was able to heal Flynn with her tears, that means she had the magic in her instead of containing in her hair.
 Therefore, the death of Gothel wasn't possible.